olegabu/fabric-starter/README.md

 # Releases\Snapshots flow

-As this project doesn't have a defined release cycle yet we create `snapshot-{version}-{fabric-version}` branches when we see code is stable enough or before introducing major changes\new features.
+As this project doesn't have a defined release cycle yet we create `snapshot-{version}-{fabric-version}` branches
+when we see code is stable enough or before introducing major changes\new features.

-Note, the Hyperledger Fabric version which the snapshot depends on is defined in the `.env` file.
+`Note`, the Hyperledger Fabric version which the snapshot depends on is defined in the `.env` file.
+Also this project uses _olegabu/fabric-starter-rest_ docker image which has the same versioning approach but even updated docker image with the same label (e.g. latest) won't be pulled automatically if it exists in the local docker registry.
+You have to remove the old image manually (by `docker rmi -f olegabu/fabric-starter-rest`).

-The _master_ branch as well as potentially _feature branches_ are used for development.
+The _`master`_ branch as well as potentially _`feature branches`_ are used for development.
-`Master` is assigned to the _latest_ version of Fabric.
+`Master` is assigned to the _`latest`_ version of Fabric.

-Currently issued branches are:
+#### Currently issued branches are:

+- master(development)
+- snapshot-0.2-1.4
+    - use _fabric-starter-rest:snapshot-0.2-1.4_
 - snapshot-0.1-1.4
-- master(development)
+    - start snapshot branching